snrnats/doc-centre/docfx_project/pro/api/shipments/editing_shipment_groups.md

 In both cases, `{shipment_ref}` is the unique reference of the shipment you want to add to the group.
 This shipment must not be a member of either the specified shipment group or any other open shipment group.

-<span class="highlight">THE BIT ABOVE ABOUT NOT BEING A MEMBER OF ANY OPEN SHIPMENT GROUP IS TECHNICALLY AN UPDATE GROUP RULE BUT I'M GUESSING IT'S STILL TRUE?
-NEED TO CONFIRM</span>

 Once it has received the request, PRO adds the specified shipment to the specified group and returns a standard resource result object with links to the shipment group that was updated.

 > [!NOTE]